Dairy industry in the United Kingdom: Butter

+On November 30 1952 the ration increased from 2 to 3 ounces.
+On February 21 1954 the ration increased from 1 to 4 ounces.
+In late January 1954 it was finally decided to stop butter and cheese rationing, from early May 1954.
+Butter, with cheese, rationing finished on May 8 1954, under Charles Hill, Baron Hill of Luton.
+During the war people ate two and a half times the amount of margarine than of butter.
+Only in 1958 did butter consumption overtake margarine.
+When rationing finished, the national consumption of butter increased by 51% from 1953 to 1957.
+Consumption of margarine dropped by 9%.
+Consumption of sugar rose by 30%.

+In the drought year of 1959, the UK produced 3% of its butter.
+In the early 1960s, the UK produced 12% of its butter.

 After the Second World War, New Zealand shipped its excess production of butter to the UK.
 Anchor butter largely became a top-seller from then on.

+The Butter Information Council was set up on May 4, 1954, by butter producers in Australia and Denmark.
+It became the Butter Council in 1981, and closed in December 1995.

 Country Life butter began in 1970.
 St Ivel owned the St Hubert and Le Fleurier spreads in France, until 2017, made in Ludres in Grand Est.

 In 1975 the UK was producing only 5% of its butter requirements; New Zealand supplied 20% (Anchor butter).
 It had been only 5% of butter from British manufacturers in 1938, hence butter was so stringently rationed in the Second World War.
 In 1973, the UK had produced 20% of its butter requirements, importing around 500,000 tonnes of butter.

 The other main foreign supplier of butter, in the 1970s, was Lurpak, of Denmark, also part of the EEC, and Lurpak was selling more and more to Britain during the 1970s; Danelea butter also came from Denmark.
 By 1975 Germany claimed to export 10% of British butter requirements, with exports increasing from 3,000 tonnes in 1973 to 40,000 tonnes in 1975.